Nelson DeMille: Writing style

-Many of DeMille's books are written in the first person, and as such his books follow a linear plotline in which the reader moves along with the main character.
+Many of DeMille's books are written in the first person, following a linear plotline in which the reader moves along with the main character.

-Although the tone of his writing varies from novel to novel, one consistent tool is DeMille's liberal use of sarcasm and dry humor.
+Although the tone of DeMille's writing varies from novel to novel, one of his consistent tools is liberal use of sarcasm and dry humor.

-Most DeMille novels, especially the more recent, avoid "Hollywood endings," and instead finish either inconclusively or with the hero successfully exposing the secret/solving the mystery while suffering in his career or personal life as a result.
+Most DeMille novels, especially the more recent ones, avoid "Hollywood" endings, instead finishing either inconclusively or with the hero successfully exposing a secret or solving a mystery while suffering in his career or personal life as a result.
 There are generally loose ends left for the reader to puzzle over, such as in Night Fall.

 Works

 DeMille's home Long Island is a setting in many parts of his novels, as in The Gold Coast, The Gate House, Plum Island, Word of Honor, Night Fall, and Radiant Angel.
 His most recent novels have followed two main characters, John Corey (starring in seven novels) and Paul Brenner (starring in two novels, with also a part in Corey's sixth novel).
 In earlier works, the storylines were completely separate, but there have been hints in the novels that they are part of a larger "DeMille Universe" that references events and characters in earlier novels, such as The Gold Coast and The Charm School.

 DeMille spent approximately 16 months creating each of his novels due to the extensive research involved, and because he wrote them longhand on legal pads with a number one pencil.